CUSTOM LAPPING AND POLISHING

 Plating and Coating

-We have our own custom made electroless nickel plating equipment, we do not sub contract this operation.
-We monitor and control the plating process quality and just as crucially the substrate preparation for plating, in laboratory conditions.
-Our electroless nickel plated parts are bright, stain free and low in porosity.
+We have our own in house electroless nickel plating equipment, made to our own design.
+We monitor and control the plating process chemistry to ensure electroless nickel plated parts are bright, stain-free and low in porosity.